Metropolitan-Council/vmt-mode-shift-study/src/routing/README.md

 ### Transit routing

 To perform transit routing, simply add `--transit path/to/transit.trjl` to the `route.jl` command line.
 It is still necessary to pass an OSRM network as well - this is used to find access and egress to/from transit.
+You can also add `--max-rides` to limit the number of rides that can be taken.

     julia -t auto --project route.jl --transit /path/to/transit.trjl /path/to/tbi_merged.csv ~/vmt-networks/car/car.osrm /path/to/output.gpkg